specialized queer and gender-affirming therapy for your journey

 My Approach

-In therapy, we’ll call out the systems that put certain bodies and identities above others, so you can release self-blame and feel more at peace with yourself.
+In our work together, we’ll call out the systems that put certain bodies and identities above other.
 We’ll explore how these societal pressures have impacted how you see yourself and move through the world.

-Together, we’ll help you shed the shame and self-doubt you’ve carried, so you can reconnect with who you really are
+Together, we’ll help you let go of the shame that you’ve carried, so you can reconnect with who you really are.

 Book a Consultation Online